-- The initial protocol message contains the full data for the corresponding MPI message. - If there is no matching receive posted when IPM arrives then data must be buffered at the receiver. - Eager/Buffered/Standard sends can complete as soon as the initial protocol message has been sent. - For synchronous sends an acknowledge protocol message is sent when message is matched to a receive.
-Ssend completes when this is received.
+- If there is no matching receive posted when IPM arrives then data must be buffered at the receiver. - Eager/Buffered/Standard sends can complete as soon as the initial protocol message has been sent. - For synchronous sends, an acknowledge protocol message is sent when the message is matched to a receive.
+Ssend can complete when this is received.